-First an English teacher, then a social worker, then ten years at The Philadelphia Inquirer running the newspaper's education department, now I’m an addicted potter.
+First an English teacher, then a social worker, then ten years at The Philadelphia Inquirer running the Newspaper In Education (NIE) department, now I’m an addicted potter.

 I worried about leaving the world of work and salary behind; I worried that I’d never have to think again.
 Fortunately, the latter is not true.
 "What if?" is a constant question.
 And there’s glaze chemistry!
 A new vocabulary: stochiometric is one of my favorite new words.
 Learning to live with loss, another lesson.